 28 km from Nakee La

 The fourth pass and the second highest in Manali-Leh highway.
-Those who have not undergone acclimatization may face severe symptoms of altitude sickness here and there is no vegetation here.
+Those who haven’t acclimatized well may face severe symptoms of altitude sickness here and there is no vegetation here.
 You won’t get any option for food, water or accommodation here.

 Altitude: 4600 m